 Laredo and the Guarantors have fully and unconditionally guaranteed the 2019 Notes, the January 2022 Notes, the May 2022 Notes and the Senior Secured Credit Facility, subject to the Releases.
 In accordance with practices accepted by the SEC, Laredo has prepared condensed consolidating financial statements in order to quantify the assets, results of operations and cash flows of such subsidiaries as subsidiary guarantors.
-The following condensed consolidating balance sheets as of December 31, 2014 and 2013, and condensed consolidating statements of operations and condensed consolidating statements of operations and condensed consolidating statements of and 2012, present financial information for Laredo on a standalone basis (carrying any investment in subsidiaries under the equity method), financial information for the subsidiary guarantors on a stand-alone basis (carrying any investment in subsidiaries under the company on a condensed consolidated basis.
+The following condensed consolidating balance sheets as of December 31, 2014 and 2013, and condensed consolidating statements of operations and condensed consolidating statements of cash flows each for the years ended December 31, 2014, 2013 and 2012, present financial information for Laredo on a standalone basis (carrying any investment in subsidiaries under the equity method), financial information for the subsidiary guarantors on a stand-alone basis (carrying any investment in subsidiaries under the equity method), and the consolidation and elimination entries necessary to arrive at the information for the Company on a condensed consolidated basis.
 Deferred income taxes for Laredo Midstream and for GCM are recorded on Laredo's statements of financial position, statements of operations and statements of cash flow as they are disregarded entities for income tax purposes.
 Laredo and the Guarantors are not restricted from making intercompany distributions to each other.
 During the year ended December 31, 2014, certain midstream service assets were transferred from Laredo to Laredo Midstream at historical cost.